keldefrawy/keldefrawy.github.io/_rd_articles/sri-project-funded-institution.md

 updated: 2026-07-24
 version: "0.2"
 version_sequence: 2
-revision_summary: Cross-series review fixed the performer institution as the unit of analysis and separated its continuity question from DARPA’s program-level clock.
+revision_summary: Cross-series review fixed the performer institution as the unit of analysis, separated it from DARPA’s program clock, and reconciled the 2021 spinout, 2022 seed financing, part-time SRI work through early 2023, and continuing firsthand campus access through 2026.
 reading_time: 14
 central_claim: An independent research institute creates continuity when projects accumulate into shared teams, tools, and judgment; it becomes only a contracting shell when every capability must justify itself anew at each funding cliff.
 claim_status: Provisional; public project records establish programs and roles, while chargeability effects are bounded firsthand analysis requiring broader corroboration
-hero_image: /assets/images/rd-ratchet/rd-ratchet-hero.webp
+hero_image: /assets/images/rd-ratchet/articles/article-05-sri-project-funded.webp
-hero_alt: Several finite program arcs overlap within a longer institutional line, sometimes transferring tools and people and sometimes ending at funding cliffs.
+hero_alt: A California research campus connects early networked computers, a wooden computer mouse, a mobile robot, an AI search tree, a voice waveform, and field experiments.
 hero_caption: Conceptual illustration; it does not represent SRI financial data or confidential program structure.
 source_ids:
   - sri-history